 Many students in the Master’s programme Mathematics are interested in doing an internship with a company (or government department) with the Master’s thesis as an internship report.
-The following specifically concerns internships at companies for the research specialisation since the mathematical level needs to be monitored (internships for SMI and SiS have separate guidelines).
+The following specifically concerns internships at companies for the four research specialisations since the mathematical level needs to be monitored (internships for SMI and SIS have separate guidelines from ISIS).
 The practical side is not always clear and these guidelines aim to clarify this.

 - Basis of the internship could be: a contact the student has, or via the student advisor/Career Service.
 It could even be a contact of the RU supervisor.
 Students looking for an internship with a company should contact these people to discuss the possibilities.

 - The responsibility for the internship, including the thesis assessment, lies with the mathematics supervisor are the RU (and, in the end, with the Examination Board).
 Daily responsibility, as practice shows, is with the supervisor that the company provides.
 They are also advisors when it comes to the grading.
 It is, therefore, very important that the two supervisors meet occasionally and that the student keeps in contact with both of them (at least once every two weeks, preferably weekly).

 - When the internship starts, there should be a clear plan for the work that the student is going to do (about one page).
 Both supervisors and the student will sign this preliminary internship plan.
 The plan can be adjusted along the way, but it is mandatory to have such a document as a starting point.
 The student is responsible for setting up the plan and having it signed (since the document is mostly in their best interest).
 A standard format is not available, since there are great differences between companies.
 Some standard components should be;

 a) how long the internship will be and if there is a compensation;

 c) the aim as the mathematics supervisor sees it (could be the same as b);

 d) a preliminary step-by-step plan to achieve the goal (and the timing);